Imorenob1991/Walmart_ABC_Classification/README.md

 # Walmart_ABC_Classification
-This project involves performing ABC classification on a dataset that containing 1,913 days of historical sales data from 10 Walmart stores, covering 3,039 different SKUs.
-The objective is to classify the SKUs based on their contribution to total revenue and unit sales.
+This project involves performing an ABC classification on a dataset that containing 1,913 days of historical sales from 10 Walmart stores in three different states of United States.
+The objective is to classify the SKUs based on their contribution to sales in unit and revenue and obtain powerful insights from the analysis.
 Lets Rock!

 ## Data Source